What To Wear In Canada In Winter From A Canadian

 General Tips for Dressing for Canada In Winter:

-Wear Lots of Layers.
 Layering is key in order to trap heat and stay warm.
 Below I’ve shared some of my favourite items to layer with.
 You can always take off layers if you get warm, but it’s hard to warm up once you’re cold.
 If you’re getting hot, take layers off because sweating can actually make you colder if it freezes.

 Step 1: Base Layers for Canadian Winter Activities

+If I know i’m going to be outside for a long time, I always consider a base layer.
+I usually wear these for activities like skiing.
 Some of my favourite base layers have been Under Armour.
 Their thermal shirts and leggings provide a good base for warmth when dressing for Canadian winter.
 Generally, I add these when it’s cold, and I’ll be outside for a while.

 Step 2: Sweater or Fleece Canadian Winter Clothing

 You’ll need a good hoodie or fleece to keep extra cozy and warm for Canadian winter.
 Some of my favourite fleece sweaters are from Columbia.
 These are great for all seasons but provide that extra layer of warmth in Canadian winter.
+Turtlenecks are also an easy option to add some extra warmth to your neck.

 Step 3: Winter Jacket for Canadian Winter

-I have a thick-down jacket from Soia and Kyo.
+A down-filled jacket makes such a difference in long-lasting warmth.
+It’s more expensive but genuinely makes such a difference, and I don’t know how I got through winter before that.
+My favourite and go-to winter jacket is from Soia and Kyo.
+A down-filled jacket has been the secret to keeping me warm in -30 winter events to skating.
 I love this jacket because it has an inner zipper that can keep my body warm if I’m overheated and need to unzip the outer layer.
 I wear this jacket on colder days like -15 and below and when I’ll be outside for a long time.
-The Soia and Kyo jacket is expensive, but Mountain Hardwear is another brand I would recommend for a heavy-duty jacket.
+This jacket was an investment but I’ve had it since 2018 and its still in great condition and never fails to keep me warm.

-Layer 1: This is the shell that will keep you warm from the wind and can be worn alone for warmer months.
+• Layer 1: This is the shell that will keep you warm from the wind and can be worn alone for warmer months.

-Layer: 2: This is the omni-tech layer that will keep you warm.
+• Layer: 2: This is the omni-tech layer that will keep you warm.
 Wear it alone on warmer days

-Pair both layers together for those cold winter days.
+• Pair both layers together for those cold winter days.

-Step 4: Pants
+Step 4: Pants for Canadian Winter

 Step 5: Boots for Canadian Winter